NextJump/nextjump.github.io/_posts/culture/2015-03-26-from-nepal-with-love.md

 authortitle: Tammy Tibbetts
 previewimg: from-nepal-with-love.jpg
 category: culture
-excerpt: She&apos;s the First visited Kopila Valley Elementary in western Nepal - here's an update, along with an amazing message for Next Jumpers from the kids.
+excerpt: She&apos;s the First visited Kopila Valley Elementary in western Nepal - here's an update from Tammy and Christen, along with an amazing message for Next Jumpers from the kids.
 tags:
 - betteryou
 - shesthefirst